Worship is Weird

 Yet, whatever it’s limitations, OT worship demonstrated the COST involved in worship, and it met the need/desire to show God one’s love.
 When you brought the choicest part of your flock or wine or harvest, it was like saying:

-"Here, God.
-Here is meat for you to eat, wine for you to drink.
 I could have kept these for myself, but I give them to you.
-See how I love you."
+See how I love you.”

 Next, let’s look at David.
 Turn to 2 Samuel 23:14.
 David is well known for his musical worship, but this is an interesting story of a different form of worship.